-Found across most of Australia, except Tasmania and southern Victoria, there’s a good chance of finding this interesting bird in your own backyard.
+Found across most of Australia, except Tasmania and southern Victoria, there'۪s a good chance of finding a Pied Butcherbird in your backyard.

-The Pied butcherbird may sing like an angel, but for some buddies he is their worst nightmare.
-Its name and the distinct hook on its beak are subtle hints to their rather gruesome feeding habits.
+The Pied Butcherbird, Cracticus nigrogularis, may sing like an angel, but its name and the distinct hook on its beak are subtle hints to their rather gruesome feeding habits.
 Butcherbirds are insect eaters, but they will also go after other small meaty prey such as lizards and birds.

-This may sound cruel but butcherbirds play an important role in our natural environment by controlling the numbers of common birds like pigeons and also reducing the insects in our neighbourhoods.
-Here is a busy mum removing flies from a garden to feed to her baby.
+Butcherbirds play an important role in our natural environment by controlling the numbers of common birds like pigeons and also reducing the insects in our neighbourhoods.

 These birds live in family groups of up to about six birds and live in the same territories year after year.
-Not surprisingly, given their fearsome behaviour, they also defend their nests very aggressively against intruders.
+They also defend their nests very aggressively against intruders.

 When the chick leaves the nest it will remain with its mother until almost fully grown.
 Young Butcherbirds tend to trail behind their mother and squeak incessantly while she catches food.
 They will stay around for a year and even help the parents bring up the next season's chicks.

-Don't feel too left out if you don't spot a Pied butcherbird - you're more likely to hear one than see one.
+You're more likely to hear a Pied butcherbird than see one.
 Though they live across most of mainland Australia, they like to perch high in the trees where we can't easily see them.
-On the plus side, their loud, flute-like notes carry over a long distance and are wonderful to hear.
+However, their loud, flute-like notes carry over a long distance and are wonderful to hear.

 Butcherbirds love to eat insects, lizards, mice, and a few seeds and fruits too.
 Mulch your garden to encourage lizards, and plant a few fruit bearing native species to encourage birds to your place.

-Whenever you see the word 'pie' in a bird or animal's name, it means that the creature has two or more colours - for instance, Pied currawongs, Pied butcherbirds and magpies are all black and white, and a piebald horse is black or brown and white.
+Whenever you see the word 'pie' in a bird or animal's name, it means that the creature has two or more colours - for instance, Pied currawongs and Pied butcherbirds are black and white, and a piebald horse is black or brown and white.